Qawaz/KATE/README.md

 ## Usage

-Create a source stream , You can use `TextSourceStream` or `InputStreamSource` if you are on jvm
+Create a source stream , You can use `TextSourceStream` or `InputSourceStream` if you are on jvm

 ```
 val context = TemplateContext(TextSourceStream("@var i = 5 @var(i)"))